nacular/doodle/docs/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://github.com/pusolito/doodle/blob/master/LICENSE)

 **Expressive:** Creating expressive, intuitive apps is natural with doodle.
 It handles all complex rendering and layout timing for you.
 Simply define your View hierarchy, business logic and go.
-User interactions (i.e. mouse and keyboard) are consistent and easy to use.
+User interactions (i.e. pointer and keyboard) are consistent and easy to use.

 **Single-language:** Doodle apps do not use HTML, Javascript, CSS or wrappers around these concepts.
 Instead, you write all parts of your application in a browser agnostic way using [Kotlin](http://kotlinlang.org).
 Doodle apps can actually be written entirely as common code in